Dineamic Review

 Meals can be cooked from chilled in 3-4 minutes, or from frozen in 5-6 minutes.
 I did find the issue of watery meals is more pronounced when cooking directly from frozen, so I often let meals defrost before cooking.

-Dineamic actually do something very different to other services with their packaging, which I though was genius.
+Dineamic actually do something very different to other services with their packaging, which I thought was genius.

 To start with, they provide meals vacuum-sealed in packaging that can be thrown straight into the microwave.
 This makes it incredibly easy to grab a dinner out of the fridge and have your food ready in just a few minutes.